Deep learning vs. machine learning in Azure Machine Learning

-This article helps you compare deep learning vs. machine learning.
-You'll learn how the two concepts compare and how they fit into the broader category of artificial intelligence.
-The article also describes how deep learning can be applied to real-world scenarios such as fraud detection, voice and facial recognition, sentiment analytics, and time series forecasting.
+This article explains deep learning vs. machine learning and how they fit into the broader category of artificial intelligence.
+Learn about deep learning solutions you can build on Azure Machine Learning, such as fraud detection, voice and facial recognition, sentiment analysis, and time series forecasting.

 Deep learning, machine learning, and AI